arthurstomp/arthurstomp.github.io/about.md

 ---
-layout: post
+layout: about
 title: About
 ---

-This is an example page!

-Actually, it has the same layout of a post...
+Hi!

+Welcome to "The Flipping Bit".
+My name is Arthur Rocha, I'm a software developer by trade.
+This blog is a small space where i intend to share some knowledge regarding computer and programming.